jav-ed/phd_Thesis_Writing/2_Wr/3_Additional/1_Glossary.typ

       short: "SWITH",
       long: [
         #text(weight: "bold")[W]ing #text(weight: "bold")[S]tructure #text(weight: "bold")[I]ntegrated High-Pressure #text(weight: "bold")[H]ydrogen #text(weight: "bold")[T]anks],
-      desc: [SWITH is pronounced sweets. t is an aircraft design concept where hydrogen fuel storage tanks are incorporated directly into the wing structure.
-The hydrogen tanks are under high pressure to increase the amount of hydrogen that can be carried.
-The structural integration between the wing and the tanks allows the wing and tanks to share aerodynamic and pressure loads.], ),
+      desc: [SWITH is pronounced "sweets."
+It is an aircraft design where hydrogen fuel storage tanks are incorporated directly into the wing structure.
+In order to increase the amount of gaseous hydrogen that can be carried, the pressure inside the hydrogen tanks is desired to be maximized.
+The structural integration between the wing and the tanks allows the wing and tanks to share loads like the aerodynamic and pressure loads.], ),
     (
       key: "lie",